yomigeek/book-a-meal-app/README.md

 <ul>
   <li>The Homepage - to navigate around the application</li>
   <li>The Login - to access the features made available to them </li>
-  <li>The dashboard contains the features for the vendors such as caterers, these include:
+  <li>The dashboard contains the features for the vendors, these include:
     <br />
     Add a meal - to add a meal as a vendor
     <br />